Rail Academy Building Capability

 Engineering Pathways Industry Cadetship (EPIC)

-Applications are now open for the 2021 Engineering Pathways Industry Cadetship (EPIC) Program!
+Applications for the Engineering Pathways Industry Cadetship (EPIC) Program are now closed.

 To apply, you must be registered with and lodge your application through one of the following community partners, where you will be checked for eligibility for the program: